cmerwin3/Adventure_Project/README.md

 # Adventure Project

 ## Overview
 The Adventure Project is a full-stack web-based adventure game inspired by table top role-playing games and choose your own adventure stories.

 ### Game Link
+Here is a link to a live version of the Adventure Project.
+Please feel free to regester a username and password and enjoy the story.
 [http://adventure.cameronmerwin.net/](http://adventure.cameronmerwin.net/)

 ### Technologies Used
 - Python/Django